DavisVaughan/almanac/tests/testthat/_snaps/rholiday.md

           <rrule>
           * frequency: weekly
           * range: [1900-01-01, 2100-01-01]
-          * day of week: Sat, and Sun
+          * day of week: Sat and Sun
         adjust on:
         <rrule>
         * frequency: weekly
         * range: [1900-01-01, 2100-01-01]
-        * day of week: Sat, and Sun
+        * day of week: Sat and Sun

 # `name` is checked